It Pays to Understand Your Brokerage Account Statements and Trade Confirmations

 - Confirmations might indicate whether trades are unsolicited or solicited.
 Check to be sure trades are properly categorized.
 Treat as a red flag an investment that was the broker’s idea, but reflected on the confirmation as an unsolicited trade.

 - Scrutinize any fees that might have been added—for example, handling fees or mailing charges—and be sure to ask for an explanation for any fees you had not expected or that seem unreasonable.
-For example, FINRA recently took enforcement actions against five brokerage firms that mischaracterized commissions on trade confirmations and fee schedules to look like handling services and postage charges.
+For example, FINRA took enforcement actions against five brokerage firms that mischaracterized commissions on trade confirmations and fee schedules to look like handling services and postage charges.

 Always check to see if there are inaccuracies or discrepancies in any of your statements—and, if so, contact your broker or firm as soon as possible.
 If the problem is not resolved, file a complaint using FINRA's online Complaint Center.

-- FINRA Investor Alerts:
+- FINRA Investor Alert: Opening a Brokerage Account

 - FINRA Regulatory Notice 10-19 (Consolidated Reports)